 - Does your research involve the use of animals?
 Any research project or other activity that involves the use of animals must be reviewed by the Institutional Animal Care and Use Committee (IACUC).

 Grant Reporting requires the use of specific fund numbers and each grant must be separately accounted for.

 - Request for New Fund # (attach award letter for proper classification): Call the Accounting Office at (231) 591-2167 to discuss the need for a new account to monitor grant revenue and expenses.
 A Request for New Account form will be sent to the department.

 - Budget information must be submitted with the request for new account form.
 In order to do this, you must review the budget that was proposed and compare it to your award letter.
 Is it the same?
 Are there items excluded as part of the award?
 Contact (231) 591-2167 for assistance.

 Once an account number is established, the budget will be loaded.
 The Accounting Office will notify the authorized signer once the account is opened.

-Matching Funds – If a grant calls for the use of matching funds, these funds must be identified and encumbered or moved as soon as available.
+Matching Funds: If a grant calls for the use of matching funds, these funds must be identified and encumbered or moved as soon as available.
 A review of matching funds takes place when a new grant account is created.

-Request for Funds:TheAccounting Office will request funds for all federal and state grants (any exception will be per agreement).
-For all other grants -- private, corporate, or local -- the principal investigator may request funds directly.
-(All checks for funds will be made payable to Ferris State University and immediately deposited into University approved bank accounts).
+Request for Funds:TheAccounting Office will request funds for all grants (federal, state, private); any exception will be per agreement.
+All checks for funds will be made payable to Ferris State University and immediately deposited into University approved bank accounts.
 It is important to use the appropriate account codes for the receipt of grant money.
 Federal grant funds have a different revenue code than state grant funds.
-For questions on which codes to use, contact (231) 591-3905.
-A copy of the business office receipt will be forwarded to the Grant Accounting Office for audit documentation purposes.
+For questions on which codes to use, contact (231) 591-2167.
+A copy of the business office receipt will be forwarded to the Accounting Office for audit documentation purposes.